99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Sampling: decrease the amount of requests sent to X-ray. control the amount of data.
 - Metadata tags to record additional data that you want stored in the trace but don't need to use with search.
 - Annotations in AWS X-Ray that can be used with Filter expressions
 - Subsegments provide more granular timing information and details about downstream calls that your application made to fulfill the original request.
+  - !! namespace "AWS" for AWS SDK calls; "REMOTE" for other downstream calls.

+"GetTraceSummaries":
-GetTraceSummaries you can search for segments
+you can search for segments, get the list of trace IDs of the application

+"BatchGetTraces":
+retrieve the list of traces

 AWS Distro for OpenTelemetry:
 AWS-supported distro of the open-source project Open Telemetry